ahmdhppy/item-catalog/README.md

  ## Project  Description:

 Item Catalogue is a Udacity Full Stack Nanodegree Project.
 This project uses data storage to create a RESTFUL web app.
-The features of this project are as follows:
-- Categories: Multilayered list of categories
-- Items: Items that fall under the categories
-- Users Functionality which includes the following
-    - Creation of users through sign up; either through manual creation or Google Account Sign In/Sign Up (Authentication Process).
-Along with standard login functionality
-    - Users gaining privileges to create items and then further edit the items they have created
-        - Created items are public which means they can be viewed (can be read) by non-users
+The features of this project are as follows; creation and display of multilayered item categories.
+Creation of items that fall under categories.
+User sign up and sign in functionality through either Google Account or manually.
+Users are also allowed to create items and edit or delete items that they have created.
-- Endpoint API: Prints item data in JSON.
-Readable by both machine and humans.
-This allows other applications/software to access or extract information easily from this web app.
+Endpoint API feature was also added which allows applications to access and extract information easily from this web app.

 ## Project contents